drshahizan/Python-big-data/assignment/ass7/hpdp/3H/comparison.md

 (**2) Pandas vs. Dask:**

-As for this comparison, Pandas has a small value difference faster compared to Dask, but has slower operation when it comes to chunking.
-This is to show that Pandas is not designed for distributed computing, resulting in significantly longer execution times for chunking operations on large datasets.
+As for this comparison, Dask consistently outperforms Pandas in all three operations, showcasing its strength in distributed and parallel computing.
+This is to show that any tasks involve large-scale data operations and chunking, Dask may be a more efficient choice than Pandas.
+Pandas is not designed for distributed computing, resulting in significantly longer execution times for chunking operations on large datasets.

 <br>